Translational Research Institute for Space Health: EXPAND

 In 2021, TRISH launched the EXPAND (Enhancing Exploration Platforms and Analog Definition) Program, a research initiative designed focused on human health and performance during commercial spaceflight.

 It collects health data before, during, and after missions from willing private astronauts to study challenges associated with long-duration missions, including medical risk detection, radiation exposure, behavioral health, and team dynamics.
 TRISH developed a novel approach to streamline research participation by integrating multiple studies across different researchers into the EXPAND program, seeking to build a standardized, centralized, and comprehensive database and biological samples repository.
-The program ensures ethical participation and facilities open-access, de-identified data sharing with researchers with hypothesis-driven questions, supporting the broader scientific community in developing safeguards for future space travelers.
+The program ensures ethical participation and facilitates open-access, de-identified data sharing with researchers with hypothesis-driven questions, supporting the broader scientific community in developing safeguards for future space travelers.

 Data requests are reviewed by the EXPAND Database Privacy and Release Board (DPRB), an independent panel of experts in genetics, astronautics, data science, and bioethics.
 The board ensures data privacy and compliance with ethical protocols.
 Broader data access is anticipated beginning in late 2025.